alphamanuscript/surix-client-service/README.md

 `requests.menu` contains:
 - `populate`: Submits the menu items to Surix.
 The menu is updated immidiately (expects items: any parameter).
 `requests.events` contains:
-- `menuClicked`: The event dispatched when a menu item is clicked.
+- `menuItemClicked`: The event dispatched when a menu item is clicked.

 ## Methods:
 `Service` has one method `request` which takes 2 parameters, the first is the request type, and the second is optional payload.